 Promote, Recruit, and Fundraise!

-Get the word out on social media, send out emails far and wide, shout from the rooftops and plaster the city with your custom St. Baldrick's materials!
+Get the word out on social media, send out emails far and wide, and shout from the rooftops!

 Share your passion for the cause and fundraising goal.
 Inspire others to donate and be a part of our mission.